AuroreMaloh/git.paperss/journal.md

 Here are some really cool results I found.
 Here is another result I found but is not as cool as the first result.

+#Figures
+Here are my figures that look really good and have a lot of detail in them.

 #References
 Smith, J (2020)